shirayukikitsune/xbeat/README.md

 The features that are implemented so far are:

-  - PMX 2.0 and 2.1 model support, with a manager to list all available mods
+  - PMX 2.0 and 2.1 model support, with a manager to list all available models
-  - Morph type supported:
+  - Morph types supported:
     - Vertex
     - Material
 	- Bone